 Tip: Don’t use the homepage as the landing page!
 Instead, take your visitors to the most relevant page on your site or directly to a custom-made landing page.
 Monitor the bounce rates and time on site to gauge how your users interact with your content.

 Where Can I Find My Quality Score?

 In campaigns that are targeted on Google Search, each keyword has a Quality Score.
 But it is hidden by default.
 Here are the simple steps to show it as a column in your Google Ads reporting:

 - Click the “Keywords” tab in your Google Ads account.

 - Click “Columns” and then “Modify columns“.

-- In the section that opens up, choose “Attributes“.
+- In the section that opens up, choose “Quality score“.

 - Click “Apply” to save.
-You will now see the Quality Score column in your data.
+You will now see the Quality Score column, and its components, in your data.